AndrewBrownGH/itransition-task/README.md

 ### Start the process ###

 If you want to run the import process, you should use the command: `php app/console import:csv *path to your csv file*`.
-For example, `php app/console import: csv /home/andrey/Загрузки/stock.csv`
+For example, `php app/console import:csv /home/andrey/Загрузки/stock.csv`

 ### Test mode ###
 If you want to run the import process in test mode, you should use the command: `php app/console import:csv *path to your csv file* —test`.
 For example, `php app/console import:csv /home/andrey/Загрузки/stock.csv —test`